dinshaw/dinshaw.github.io/full-outline.md

 * So now if our problem looks like an army of multi-armed-vampire-butthole-beasts?
 * Our problem is scary!
 * [SLIDE] Computer
-* What's does our tool need to look like?
+* We are going to need more than one tool…
+* [Slide - Hammers]
 * We need the right tool for a:
-1. big job * [SLIDE] - tree and saw
+1. big job * [SLIDE]
 2. Complicated job [SLIDE]
 3. Lot of moving parts [SLIDE]
 * [SLIDE] Computer
-* DevOps refers to these tools
+* DevOps refers to not so much a tool, as mindset that finds the best tool for the job so that we can !!!
 * [SLIDE]- Cause of and solution to all of life's problems

 ## History